devjwsong/transformer-translator-pytorch/README.md

 I used English-French corpus provided by "European Parliament Proceedings Parallel Corpus 1996-2011", cited in publication *Koehn, P. (2005, September).
 Europarl: A parallel corpus for statistical machine translation.
 In MT summit (Vol. 5, pp. 79-86)*.

-(The size of the data was so large that only 150000 samples were used for convenience.)

 <br/>

 ---

 ### How to run

+1. Download the dataset from ["European Parliament Proceedings Parallel Corpus 1996-2011"](https://www.statmt.org/europarl/).

+   You can choose any parallel corpus you want.
+Download it and extract it until you have two raw text files, `europarl-v7.SRC-TRG.SRC` and `europarl-v7.SRC-TRG.TRG`.

+   Make `data` directory in the root directory and put raw texts in it.

+   Name each `full_data.src` and `full_data.trg`.

-1. Install all required packages.
+2. Install all required packages.

    ```shell
    pip install -r requirements.txt
    ```

    <br/>

-2. Go to `src` directory and run `sp_process.py`.
+3. Go to `src` directory and run `sentencepiece_train.py`.

    ```shell
    python sentencepiece_train.py